keskilVladimirov/ShopTemplateAPI/README.md

 # ShopTemplateAPI
-Это API в ASP.Net Core для магазина в Xamarin Forms.
+This is an ASP.Net Core API for a store in Xamarin Forms.